-The top travel tips for Nagaland based on my personal experience are being listed below.
+The top travel tips for Nagaland based on my personal experience are listed below.
 Each tip and pointer springs from my personal experience.
 Had I known all of these before, I have no doubt that my trip would have been even more joyful.

 I will now elaborate on each and every point separately.
 Nagaland is a state that is quite different from the Indian mainland.
 Hence it is extremely important that individuals visiting this part of the world for the first time have complete knowledge about the region.
 I hope my elaboration of the travel tips for Nagaland helps you form a better connection with this state.

 1. Choose an Optimum Time of the Year to Visit Nagaland

 Even though the weather is pleasant in Nagaland throughout the year, I’d say the optimal months to travel to Nagaland are between October and May.
 The heavy monsoons would have gone by till then and the chilly winter would slowly be taking root.

 The famed Dzukou Valley and Japfu peak will be covered by lush green and dense trees almost like a carpet.
 You will come across many small waterfalls, streams and rivulets in case you decide to hike around.
-Also, the celebrated Hornbill and Aoling festivals are held in these months, so there are travelers pouring in from everywhere giving you the vibe of a proper travel destination.
+Also, the celebrated Hornbill and Aoling festivals are held in these months, so there are travellers pouring in from everywhere giving you the vibe of a proper travel destination.

 2. Follow the Sun’s Time Table

 In Nagaland, the early bird gets the worm.
 Being one of the eastern-most places of India, the sun rises and sets almost an hour and a half early than it does in the rest of the mainland country.
 Hence, plan your day and your travel accordingly.